debops/debops/docs/ansible/roles/debops.docker_server/getting-started.rst

 This is a list of role variables which you most likely want to define in Ansible inventory to customize Docker:

+:envvar:`docker_server__tcp`
+  Enable or disable listening for TLS connections on the Docker TCP port.

 :envvar:`docker_server__tcp_allow`
   List of IP addresses or subnets that can connect to Docker daemon remotely